microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 * ### Option 2: Generate Synthea data
    * **Setup Synthea**:
-      * This section shows how to setup and generate health records with [Synthea](https://github.com/synthetichealth/synthea).
+      * This section shows how to generate health records with [Synthea](https://github.com/synthetichealth/synthea).
       * Synthea requires [Java 8 JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
 Make sure to select the JDK and not the JRE install.
-      * After successfull install of Java 8
+      * After successfull installation of Java 8...
          * Option 2a: Manual Download: Download the [Synthea Jar File](https://github.com/synthetichealth/synthea/releases/download/master-branch-latest/synthea-with-dependencies.jar)
          * Option 2b: Script Download: Open command prompt and run the below command.
 The .jar file will be downloaded to directory you are running the command from.
             ```cmd